 - Don’t use pebbles, gravel or small rocks in landscaping.
 Propelled by high winds, they can tear through windows, vinyl siding and even mailboxes.
 Instead, use soft materials like mulch or heavy paving stones that stay put.

-- Take a lap around the house and inspect the caulking on windows, doors and pipes leading inside.
+- Inspect the caulking on windows, doors and pipes leading inside.
 Replace any worn or missing caulk to keep wind-driven rain from leaking into interior walls.